michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 35. Then Philipos opened his mouth and began, from that very scripture, preaching to him concerning our Lord Jeshu.

-36. And as they went in the way they came to a certain place which had water in it, and that eunuch said, Behold the water; what is the hinderance that I should be baptized?Verse 37 is wanting in the Peschito.
+36. And as they went in the way they came to a certain place which had water in it, and that eunuch said, Behold the water; what is the hinderance that I should be baptized?

 37. And he commanded that the chariot should stand; and they descended both of them to the water, and Philipos baptized that eunuch.